Kreswell/kreswell.github.io/_posts/MicroBooNE.md

 I'm currently involved with two particle physics experiments at Fermilab: Mu2e and MicroBooNE.
 Since I need to prepare an overview talk about MicroBooNE for an upcoming meeting, I thought this would be a great chance to talk about it here.

 MicroBooNE is a neutrino experiment.
 Neutrinos are elementary particles that are extremely abundant, but also extremely light and charge-neutral, so they don't interact much.
+They come in three "flavors"

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2NTAxNzMxMSwtMjcxNzI1ODA3LDczMD
+eyJoaXN0b3J5IjpbLTMxMjEyMDEyNywtMjcxNzI1ODA3LDczMD
 k5ODExNl19
 -->